Kong/apiglossary/README.md

 # API Glossary
-A side project to help define API related terminology.
+An ambitious project to collectively help define API related terminology. *Feedback, suggestions and lively discussion are highly encouraged.*

 ## Contributing
 Anyone can contribute through a submitting a pull request or by opening an issue.
-Terms are located in the terms directory and described with YAML frontmatter & markdown like so:
+Terms are located in the `/terms` directory and described using YAML frontmatter & markdown.

 ```md
 ---